kotak-ai/1.58BitNet/README.md

   to save memory.
 - `--rule_weight` &ndash; weight assigned to the rule-based F1 reward when combining with external reward models.
+- Reward models now support **dense** scoring.
+When available the training loop consumes a sequence of per-token rewards instead of a single scalar.
 - `--guiding_probabilities` &ndash; probabilities corresponding to each entry in `--guiding_prompt` for weighted random selection.
 - `--guiding_schedule` &ndash; sequence of prompt indices determining which